alttch/eva3/doc/tutorial/tut_uc.rst

     sysfunc = no
     hosts_allow = 127.0.0.1

-After the new keys are added, you need to restart UC, which we'll do later.
+After adding the new keys, you need to restart UC, which we'll do later.
 Firstly, you should connect it to :ref:`MQTT<mqtt_>`.

 Notification system configuration